terensu-desu/100-days-of-code/log.md

 **Thoughts:** Like yesterday, I continued working on the MERN app.
 I didn't go very far because I wanted to split my time between that and a new Udemy course I picked up called "The Web Developer Bootcamp."
 I picked it up because I wanted to go over any concepts that I might have missed and also because it offers a nice guided approach to Node.js and the back-end in general.
 The back-end part should prove useful.
 Since I already know a good deal about React, Flux, and Redux, once I reach the end of this course, I should have a good solid understanding for working the front-end in all it's might with my current React knowledge and also understand how the back-end works so that I can better work with APIs.
 We shall see!

 **Link to work:** https://github.com/terensu-desu/mern-todo-app

+## Day 18: February 9th, 2018

+**Today's Progress**: Worked on Refactoring Personal Site

+**Thoughts:** I worked on revamping my personal website.
+I want to set it up in an easier to view way, where there's no React-Router in use for navigation of the important stuff.
+I do want to showcase smaller apps in an interesting way though.
+Not sure if I'll need router, probably can just do it with component lifecycle calls.

+**Link to work:**

+## Day 19: February 10th, 2018

+**Today's Progress**: Worked on Developer Bootcamp

+**Thoughts:** Typing out these logs makes it look like I'm aimlessly bouncing around.
+I guess I'll come around and refocus and just start finishing the tasks I began.
+I have no forgotten my work, I just want to move from tutorials to building on my own to keep my mind sharp.

+**Link to work:**